-A. Background
+Background

-Although many of the facts of Madoff's massive Ponzi scheme are well-known, several details are particularly relevant to the Decision.
-Before potential customers could invest with the investment advisory unit of Bernard L. Madoff Investment Securities LLC ("BLMIS"), they were required to execute several documents, including a Customer Agreement, a Trading Authorization and an Option Agreement (the "Account Documents").
+Although many of the facts of Madoff's massive Ponzi scheme are well-known, several details are particularly relevant to the Second Circuit decision.

+Before potential customers could invest with the investment advisory unit of Bernard L. Madoff Investment Securities LLC (BLMIS), they were required to execute several documents, including a customer agreement, a trading authorization and an option agreement (the "account documents").
 Collectively, these documents authorized BLMIS to open and maintain the accounts and to buy, sell and trade securities and options for the customer's account.
 They also generally identified the investment strategy BLMIS would purportedly employ, which involved timed purchases of S&P 100 stocks and option hedges.